Roshan2129/PMDS-Security/README.md

 # PMDS-Security
-This is my Final Year Project About the extension which work as filter or block to phishing mail.
+This is my Final Year Project About the extension which work as filter to block phishing mails.